 This means that she can interact and keep up with her family better.

-Additionally, with the loss of weight, your dog will be able to maneuver around the home easier and with less assistance.
+Additionally, with the loss of weight, your dog will be able to manoeuvre around the home easier and with less assistance.

 Because your dog will have lost weight, diseases and illnesses related to obesity will be less frequent and not as severe.